786abubakar0/Mern_jwt_authentication/README.md

+User role can only see total users registered in the system while admin can see the total number of users and also see users whole data.

 # Overall there are 2 main directories:
 	- Frontend
  			* It contains all files of whole react project (excluding node_modules folder) created through npx command 'npx create-react-app my-app'.